tomstryhn/Active-Directory-Unknown-SID/README.md

 ### Audit your ACL's on a regular basis

 Finally, and this is the one, that will make you cry, you should on a regular basis scan your Active Directory with a tool like AD ACL Scanner (link in the [Links](#links) section) and go through this list either manually or using a script.
 To identify all the ACL's of your Active Directory to both identify unresolved SIDs, but also to detect unwanted or unintented permission.
+When auditing the ACL's it's also worth looking for who Own's the different object, since the Owners have Delegate Permissions, and in migrated enviroments, the Owner is often a SID from the Active Directory, from where the object was migrated from.

 ## Toolbox